martin-guzman/cra-blog-careevents/README.md

 # Event Blog Bootstrapped using Create React App

 ## Please Note:
-This is a very basic structure with UI Styles.
+This is a basic bare-bones create-react-app app to create a very simple blog.
+Some feature like categories and search have been removed from pages/components to simplify and maintain deadline.

-Needs additional style formating and content.
-Especially folder structure and additional comments.
+App still additional style formating and content.
+Folder structure should be modified and cleaned up.
+Files lack commenting.

 Data Population: Event placeholder content is called from scr/config/data to allow a fake backend database.

-Folder naming convention should be changed from Blog to Event.
+Folder/Files/Components naming convention should be changed from Blog to Event.

+## react-router-dom@6 package was added to avoid React 18 conflicts.